Why Start a Community Garden

 - Give others a way to try out the homestead life before you dive in and start a homestead

-We have slots 4 familes for 2023.
-Each slot is 6 hours of labor per week (2 during the week and 4 on the weekends).
-A slot can be shared by a couple.
-Right now we have 2 families on the roster, so there are 2 slots open.
+We have slots for 6 families for 2023.
+Each slot is approximately 5 hours of labor per week A slot can be shared by a couple.
+Right now we have 5 families on the roster, so there is room for an additional family.

 The purpose isn’t to recruit anyone one.
 We are looking for people who are passionate about growing healthy food, learning about gardening and creating better food security for yourself.
 If this isn’t something you really want to do deep down inside then this isn’t for you.